scanner-research/scanner/README.md

 ffmpeg -i example.mp4 -vf "select=eq(n\,FRAMENUMBER)" -vframes 1 result.png
 ```

-From outside the the container, run `nvidia-docker cp scanner:/opt/scanner/result.png .` to view the query result.
+From outside the the container, run `nvidia-docker cp scanner:/opt/scanner/result.png .` to get the query result.
 That's it!

 To learn more about Scanner, please visit the [Scanner wiki](https://github.com/scanner-research/scanner/wiki).